 This term is confusing to most people.
-Plastic surgeons refer to this implant as “form stable” meaning that even if the shell were stripped away from the implant fill, the shape of the silicone would remain.
+Plastic surgeons refer to this implant as “form stable,” meaning that even if the shell were stripped away from the silicone filling, the shape of the silicone filling would remain.
 These are usually shaped implants.
 The shaped implants, rather than being round, have different height, width, and projection ratios.
-For instance, the implant can be moderate in height, moderate in width and extra projecting.
-Three different heights, widths, and projections are possible for the same volume of implant.
+For instance, the implant can be moderate in height, moderate in width, and extra projecting.
+Three different heights, widths, and projections are possible for the same volume of the implant.
 Dr. Salzman was involved in the FDA trials of this implant (style 410 Inamed) and has used it extensively in his practice.
 It is not presently available for free and unrestricted use.
 All silicone gel implants today contain a “cohesive gel.”
-Unlike the gel implants of the 70′s and 80′s, these newer implants have a more thick and non-runny gel.
-These gels are not as stiff and are known as the “gummy bears.”
+Unlike the gel implants of the ’70s and ’80s, these newer implants have a thicker gel and are sometimes known as “gummy bear” implants

 What Are Gummy Bear Implants?

-The gummy bear implant is a form-stable implant that was recently approved by the FDA, making it the third manufacturer allowed to sell implants in the United States.
-A form-stable implant is shaped like a tear drop, so it looks more natural than a round implant.
-The silicone inside the implant is thicker, even holding it’s shape if it is cut in half.
-This thick consistency is what has given it the nickname gummy bear implant.
+The gummy bear implant is a form-stable implant that was recently approved by the FDA.
+A form-stable implant is shaped like a teardrop so it looks more natural than a round implant.
+The silicone inside the implant is thicker, even holding its shape if it is cut in half.
+This thick consistency is what has given it the nickname ‘gummy bear’ implant.

 Benefits of Gummy Bear Implants

 As with all implants, there are benefits and disadvantages.
-It is up to you and your doctor to determine if the benefits outweigh the disadvantages.
+It is up to both you and Dr. Salzman to determine if the benefits outweigh the disadvantages.
 Benefits include:

-- A more natural-looking appearance with more fullness at the bottom
+- A more natural look with more fullness at the bottom

 - The stiffer gel makes the breast more firm